KshitijKapoor8/Giftin/README.md

 A site should be running on localhost:3000, you should be able to use the entirety of the application.

+1. Home Page
 ![image](https://user-images.githubusercontent.com/51217487/103327607-dc444980-4a1a-11eb-863c-5bd4255e7e88.png)

+2. Login Page
 ![image](https://user-images.githubusercontent.com/51217487/103327624-efefb000-4a1a-11eb-902a-8eb5a6a035c6.png)

+3. Your wishlist page when logged in
 ![image](https://user-images.githubusercontent.com/51217487/103327655-10b80580-4a1b-11eb-9ffc-0ca8f38bf0ce.png)

+4. Adding a wishlist.
+Because we use a webscraper that we made ourselves, all the user has to do is input the amazon website link.
 ![image](https://user-images.githubusercontent.com/51217487/103327667-24fc0280-4a1b-11eb-89c4-e397942c3cd0.png)

+5. Search the database of users, and then see the wishlists of other users.
 ![image](https://user-images.githubusercontent.com/51217487/103327713-4e1c9300-4a1b-11eb-911c-18bd553b9185.png)